-Reflection Piece 1 - All of the reflection pieces built into this course are meant to be the sorts of things that you carry with you throughout your ministry.
-They are meant to be things that you come back to when you face challenges, or when you need to be re-centered.
+Reflective Piece 1 - What Is the Work Your Soul Must Have? - The reflection pieces built into this course are meant to be the sorts of things that you carry with you throughout your ministry.
+They are meant to be touchstones that you come back to when you face challenges, or when you need to be re-centered.
 This first piece asks you to express why it is you have chosen to explore or to engage in ministry.
-As Rev. Dr. Katie Geneva Cannon put it: What is the work your soul must have?
-To remind us that we learn and process in multiple ways, this reflective piece can either be a brief written reflection, or a song, or a poem, or a visual painting, or a collage, or a video diary, or a dance, or a series of cartoons, or, or, or...
+As Rev. Dr. Katie Geneva Cannon once put it: What is the work your soul must have?
+This reflective piece also serves as Part I of a year-long ABCD project.
+To remind us that we learn and process in multiple ways, this reflective piece can either be a brief written reflection, or a song, or a poem, or a visual painting, or a collage, or a video diary, or a dance, or a series of cartoons, or, or...